acrenwelge/btc-wallet/demo.md

 ## Intro ~ 2 min

-1. Introduce myself
+1. Introduce myself (note: emphasize this is just a personal project)
+2. Explain why I started this project
+  - Learn Python, apply learnings from bitcoin book
+  - This is a proof-of-concept bitcoin wallet
-2. What is Bitcoin?
+3. What is Bitcoin?
-3. What is a software wallet?
+  - What is a software wallet?
-4. Decided late last year to make a proof of concept wallet after reading "Programming Bitcoin" book by Jimmy Song

 ## Demo ~ 15 min